A one stop guide to Advanced Paediatric training in Victoria

 Trainee Positions

-• 5 x full-time specialist neonatal medical officer (SNMO) positions - previously called Neonatal Registrar
+• 5 x full-time neonatal medical officer (NMO) positions - previously called Neonatal HMO or Registrar

 • 6 or 12 month roles available, commencing in February or August

-• Job-share applications for 12-month positions are welcome
+• Job-share applications for 12-month positions are considered

 Trainee Level